Vladislav Davidzon

-Vladislav Grigorievich Davidzon (born 7 March 1987) is an artist, writer, editor and publisher, film producer best known for his journalism and chronicling on post-Soviet politics with an emphasis on cultural affairs.
+Vladislav Grigorievich Davidzon (born 7 March 1985) is an artist, writer, and film producer best known for his journalism and chronicling on post-Soviet politics with an emphasis on cultural affairs.
 Davidzon is the former publisher and editor-in-chief of The Odessa Review, an anglophone publication that focused on the cultural life of Odesa, Ukraine.
 Davidzon is a nonresident fellow with the Atlantic Council at the Eurasia Center and is the author of From Odessa with Love, a novel about modern Odesa.
 He is known for his daily practice of keeping an artistic daybook/diary and also for his work as a collage artist.

 In March 2022 he burned his Russian passport in front of the Russian embassy in Paris with former Estonian President Toomas Hendrik Ilves holding the lighter.

 Early life and education

 Davidzon was born in Tashkent, then capital of the Uzbek Soviet Socialist Republic, on March 7, 1985, to a family of Jewish origin.
 His grandfather was active in the republic's liberalizing political arena and was assassinated.
 Davidzon moved with his family to Moscow before emigrating to New York City in 1991.
 His father, Grigory Davidzon, became a "kingmaker" and entrepreneur in the Russophone community of Brighton Beach.

-Davidzon went on to study English literature at City University of New York.
+Vladislav Davidzon attended Abraham Lincoln High School in Brooklyn; he went on to study English literature at City University of New York.
 During that time, he was an aide to renowned violinist Nina Beilina.
 At CUNY was a student of political theorist Marshall Barman as well as Literary Critic Morris Dickstein and poet Matvei Yankelevich.

-He studied Human Rights Law at the EIUC in Venice, Italy.